FogChainInc/vscode-radjav/README.md

     brew install ideviceinstaller

 If imobiledevice isn't in your PATH environment variable, you can specify the path in your VSCode settings at radjav.imobiledevice

+## Build Android app
+Once you've created your RadJav app, you can build an APK that can be installed to an Android device.

+To build the APK, press Ctrl-Shift-P and type:

+    Package entire workspace as an Android APK

+The APK generated will be a debug APK meant for testing use only.
+It will not be able to be uploaded to the app store.

 ### Build and install Android app
 Create your RadJav app, then build an APK to install to an Android device.